2 passengers forced off planes in Japan this month for not wearing masks

 Ohta said that it appeared the issue stemmed from miscommunication -- the passenger claimed after he was forced off the flight that he was developing a rash while wearing the masks.
 However, Ohta said the passenger was unruly and uncooperative and that his refusal to wear a mask was only part of the reason he was not allowed to fly.

 The other incident occurred on September 7.
 A Peach Aviation flight from the city of Kushiro in Japan's north to Osaka was forced to make what the airline called an "unscheduled stop" after a passenger refused to put on a mask despite repeated requests from flight attendants.
-The company told CNN that it is not ruling out taking legal action against the passenger.
+Peach Aviation told CNN the flight was forced to land due to the passenger's unruly behavior and that the company is not ruling out taking legal action against the individual.

 Ultimately, the flight made its way to Osaka after a 2 hour and 15 minute delay.